Heel Spur

 Designed to offload the spur.
 Protect the heel.

 A horseshoe-shaped 3mm heel spur pad offloads the bony protuberance on the plantar surface of the calcaneus more effectively than traditional cushioning.
 Combined with a heel punch in the polypropylene frame, pressure is redistributed away from the spur across the rest of the foot.
-Fabricated from a positive model of the patient's foot, the P6 minimizes mechanical stress at the point of greatest pain while maintaining full function throughout gait.
+Fabricated from a positive model of the patient's foot, the P6 minimises mechanical stress at the point of greatest pain while maintaining full function throughout gait.

 The full picture.